Huma bird: Nomenclature

-The lammergeier is a very large bird of prey.
+The bearded vulture is a very large bird of prey.
 It is morphologically similar to depictions of the Huma bird.

 Although the Huma is a mythical bird, it is attributed to an existing bird of prey, the bearded vulture (Gypaetus barbatus).
 The species therefore has a sacred connection to mythology, and is revered by many people.

 In general, Iranian and Zoroastrian traditions consider vultures as beneficial creatures due to their ability to efficiently and cleanly scavenge corpses and carrion, thereby preventing contamination of the soil and water.